clinton-slice/charge-locator/README.md

 - have loved to write a better test for `useGeoLocation` hook
 - improve the user flow: Clicking on a card will open a modal or navigate use to a Details page which shows the user more information about a POI
 - cleaned up the code more by creating a `useOpenChargeApi` hook which would help in fetching data

+### Available Scripts

+- `yarn start`- Runs the app in the development mode.
+Open http://localhost:19006 to view it in the browser.
+- `yarn test`- Launches the test runner in the interactive watch mode